franchsli/whatsapp_clone_django/README.md

 - Rework all the hx-post request (for example, if the element only needs to bet updated use patch or put)
 - Limit the contact name display on chat list
 - Test if edit/delete contact and delete chat works in any case.
-- Test both the chat list and statuses max height.
-(The localSotrage will sotre messages but the API calls will be still necessary for getting the latest messages) **IMPLEMENT**
+**IMPLEMENT**
 READ THE CHATGPT Django Channels Websocket chat for IMPORTANT improvement.
 Also don't forget to change the channel layer to redis.